MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 - Microsoft Defender for Endpoint

 >[!Note]
->You don't have to ingest logs into all of the Microsoft products listed above to monitor your AWS resources and services.
+>You don't have to ingest logs into all of the Microsoft products listed to monitor your AWS resources and services.
 Using all of the Microsoft products together, though, provides greater benefit from AWS log and data ingestion into Azure.
 >

 This article follows the architecture diagram and describes how to: